guardianproject/info/content/blog/2015-12-09-first-reproducible-builds-summit.md

   - fdroid
   - reproducible build
 ---
-I was just in Athens for the &#8220;[Reproducible Builds Summit](https://reproducible-builds.org/events/athens2015/)&#8220;, an <a href="https://aspirationtech.org/" target="_blank">Aspiration</a>-run meeting focused on the issues of getting all software builds to be reproducible.
+I was just in Athens for the “[Reproducible Builds Summit](https://reproducible-builds.org/events/athens2015/)“, an <a href="https://aspirationtech.org/" target="_blank">Aspiration</a>-run meeting focused on the issues of getting all software builds to be reproducible.
 This means that anyone starting with the same source code can build the _exact_ same binary, bit-for-bit.
 At first glance, it sounds like this horrible, arcane detail, which it is really.
 But it provides tons on real benefits that can save lots of time.
-And in terms of programming, it can actually be quite fun, like doing a puzzle or sudoku, since there is a very clear point where you have &#8220;won&#8221;.
+And in terms of programming, it can actually be quite fun, like doing a puzzle or sudoku, since there is a very clear point where you have “won”.

 Here are some examples of real benefits:

   * makes it easy to ensure no malware was inserted into software during the build process (e.g. the <a href="https://en.wikipedia.org/wiki/XcodeGhost" target="_blank">XCodeGhost</a> malware we just saw)
   * provides a QA tool to make sure that changes in the source code of a project produce only the expected results
-  * allows F-Droid to use the developer&#8217;s APK signature while still verifying that apps build from 100% free software
+  * allows F-Droid to use the developer’s APK signature while still verifying that apps build from 100% free software
   * make it possible to optimize and profile build processes while guaranteeing the results are exactly the same
   * for large projects, it can greatly speed up the build process (think rebuilding Gmail)